sararosecran/Montage/Montage_overview.md

 After the reprojection is completed the differences in background will be removed.
 To do this, the physical overlap between neighboring reprojected images are found.
 A least squares fit is then used to determine the pixel differences in these images.
 Half of the correction is applied, and the process is repeated until differences in overlaping images are very small.
-At the moment the number of iterations and is fixed at 5000.
+At the moment the number of iterations is fixed and is defaulted to 5000 unless specified.

 # Final Mosaic